 Have you ever wanted to shave off time and avoid those long security lines at airports and stadiums?
 Well, with CLEAR that is now a possibility.
 CLEAR is a subscription service that replaces your ID with your fingerprints or iris using technology.
 It works with both TSA Pre-Check and regular TSA security to allow you to cut in front of every person in the TSA ID check line.

 But is CLEAR worth it?
-In this review, I will tell you everything you need to know about CLEAR and then give my impressions and thoughts after using CLEAR for a month.
+In this review, I will tell you everything you need to know about CLEAR and then give my impressions and thoughts after using CLEAR.
 I’ll also show you which airports and stadiums have CLEAR and how to enroll.

 What is CLEAR?